 A Victorian seaside resort, Cromer Beach is popular for its award-winning waters and watersports opportunities.
-Although some restrictions may apply in the summer months for your pooch, that’s not to say that it doesn’t provide delights all-year-round from its welcoming pier to its pup-friendly promenade.
+Although some restrictions may apply in the summer months, this is a dog-friendly Norfolk beach for the remainder of the year and provides delights all-year-round, from its welcoming pier to its pup-friendly promenade.

 On arriving at Overstrand, make a right and walk along the cliffs, following the slipway into the village.
 Turn onto Paul’s Lane and join the pathway leading towards the church.
 After this, carry on your journey between the Catholic Church and Royal Cromer Golf Club to lead you towards the lighthouse, following the path on the right and turning left at the seats overlooking Happy Valley.

 Spend some time uncovering the delights of Overstrand, being sure to take in its clifftop views and previous history as a fishing village.
 To return to your starting point, follow the clifftop path, taking you back to crab-famed Cromer.